notmd/bevy_simple_subsecond_system/readme.md

 - Cannot [combine mold as your Rust linker with a global target dir](https://github.com/DioxusLabs/dioxus/issues/4149)
 - Using this [breaks dynamic linking](https://github.com/DioxusLabs/dioxus/issues/4154)
+- Systems cannot change their parameters at runtime
+- Components queried in hotreloaded systems cannot change their definition at runtime
 - Attaching a debugger is problaby not going to work.
 Let me know if you try!
 - I did not test all possible ways in which systems can be used.
 Does piping work?
 Does `bevy_mod_debugdump` still work?
 Probably.
 Let me know!